dexink1/-Tic-Tac-Toe-2-/README.md

 Play now at www.ics.uci.edu/~dexink1/ttt

-The file is a simple html file that you can download and open with any web browser.
+The file is a simple HTML file that you can download and open with any web browser.

 How to play:
 The game consists of 9 sets of Tic-Tac-Toes.
 To win the game, one player must win 3 sets that make a line.
 A player may only play the set that is consistent with the position played by the last move.